1945 World Series: Game 2

 The Cubs struck first when Phil Cavarretta doubled with one out in the fourth and scored on Bill Nicholson's single.
 After 13 innings without a run, Detroit finally got going in a big way in the fifth.
 Hank Wyse got two outs, before allowing a single and walk.
 Doc Cramer's RBI single tied the game before Hank Greenberg's three-run home run put the Tigers up 4–1.
 Virgil Trucks allowed no other runs in a complete game as the Tigers tied the series at a game apiece.

 Game 3

 Claude Passeau pitched a complete game one-hitter.
-The only hit of the game came with two outs in the second inning off the bat of Rudy York.
+The Tigers' only hit of the game came with two outs in the second inning off the bat of Rudy York.
 Other Series pitchers in the "low-hit Complete Game Club" are:

 The Cubs scored two runs in the fourth off Stubby Overmire on RBI singles by Bill Nicholson and Roy Hughes after a leadoff double and one-out walk.
 They added another run in the seventh off Al Benton when Mickey Livingston hit a leadoff double, moved to third on a groundout and scored on Claude Passeau's sacrifice fly.
 They now led the series 2–1.